 Below are answers to our most frequently asked criminal defense questions.
 Every case is unique, so for answers to questions you have about your specific case, please schedule a consultation with our attorneys.
-Call 231-735-8575 or toll-free at 866-447-9209 to get started with a free initial consultation.
+Call 231-735-8575 or send us an email to get started with a free initial consultation.

 Why do I need a criminal defense attorney?

 No matter the circumstances, you should always consult a criminal defense lawyer about your case.
 One criminal charge – whether it’s operating while intoxicated (OWI) or a sex crime – will impact the rest of your life.
 Even when you are guilty of a crime, prosecutors will often try to make your charges more severe, resulting in an outcome much worse than you may have been expecting.
 The only way to be sure that your rights are protected and that you are treated fairly is to have an experienced criminal defense attorney by your side.

 What’s the difference between a misdemeanor and a felony?

 Crimes are designated as misdemeanors or felonies based on their severity.
 Less serious crimes, like shoplifting, are typically misdemeanors and result in fines and up to a year in jail.
 Meanwhile, more serious crimes have the potential to be felonies, which could result in much larger fines and more years in prison.
 Some crimes, like theft, OWI and some drug offenses, could be classified as either misdemeanors or felonies, depending on the situation.

 Are police allowed to search my home or vehicle?

 Police are only allowed to search your property if they have probable cause or a warrant, or if you give them permission.